 How Umwelt handles and protects your personal information.

 - Password: Umwelt needs your computer password in order to unlock it.
 You don't need to provide if you choose not to unlock it with Umwelt.
-To avoid other programs to access this password, it is encrypted and stored in the computer registry.
-Umwelt doesn't send this password to any external device, including the watch, only the key to decrypt the stored password is sent to the watch and it is stored only in the watch.
+To avoid other programs to access this password, it is encrypted and stored in the computer.
+Umwelt doesn't send this password to any external device, including the phone or smartwatch, only the key to decrypt the stored password is sent to the phone and it is stored only in the phone.
 Without the encrypted password the key is useless.
 Without the key the password can't be used to unlock the computer.

-- Bluetooth Communication: all Bluetooth communication between the watch and the PC is encrypted to avoid any security breaches.
+- Bluetooth Communication: all Bluetooth communication between the phone and the PC is encrypted to avoid any security breaches.

 Possible security risks and how to avoid them

-- Relay Attack: an attacker might simply amplify the signals from your watch and the computer to make them "think" they're closer than they really are.
+- Relay Attack: an attacker might simply amplify the signals from your phone and the computer to make them "think" they're closer than they really are.
 This attack might successfully unlock your computer.
-However, your watch will notify you that the computer has been unlocked, allowing you to force a manual lock that the attacker won't be able to override.
+If you believe there are people around you that would try this, we recommend you to disable automatic unlock and use just manual unlock (fingerprint or tapping the button).

-- Unauthorized access to the watch: if your watch is stolen, the thieve might have access to the computer if Umwelt is running.
-To avoid this you should imediately blacklist the watch in Umwelt or stop using it.
+- Unauthorized access to the phone: if your phone is stolen, the thieve might have access to the computer if Umwelt is running.
+To avoid this you should imediately unpair the phone on your computer or stop using Umwelt.